microsoft/powerplatform-developerhub/README.md

-# Power Platform: developer hub
+# Power Platform Developer Hub

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:

-- Improving this README.MD file to provide a great experience
-- Updating SUPPORT.MD with content about this project's support experience
-- Understanding the security reporting process in SECURITY.MD
-- Remove this section from the README
+> This repo contains sample files that are intended to be used as a reference and learning
+> resource for developers who are following tutorials in the developer hub.
+The purpose is
+> to provide hands-on examples that demonstrate the concepts covered in the tutorials
+> and help developers build their skills and understanding.

 ## Contributing